 Big, luscious curls.
 Tight, bouncy ringlets.
 Beachy, carefree waves.
 There’s no denying curly hair is gorgeous.
 People everywhere spend countless hours using curling irons, wands, flat irons, and even heat rollers to achieve the look.

 But curling your locks with heat over time will only damage your hair.
 Let’s face it: we all could use a break from heat tools.
 Don’t know how to enhance natural curls without heat?
 You’re in luck!
-Here is our guide on how to curl hair without heat to create beautiful, flowy curly hair for that picture perfect snapshot.
+Here is our guide on curling hair without heat to create beautiful, flowy curly hair for that picture-perfect snapshot.

 Eight Ways to Curl Hair Without Heat

-Whether you’re starting with stick-straight hair or trying to tame naturally curly locks, these tricks on how to curl your hair without heat will give you gorgeous, glossy curls without burning your hair.
+Whether you’re starting with stick-straight hair or trying to tame naturally curly locks, these tricks on curling your hair without heat will give you gorgeous, glossy curls without burning your hair.

 Pro tip: For smooth, frizz-free curly hair or waves, start with clean, slightly damp hair and work with a light styling foam before trying one of these heatless curly hair methods.
-In the morning, gently unravel your locks by separating your tresses with your fingers or a wide tooth comb.
-Then, scrunch and set your look with flexible hold hairspray.
+In the morning, gently unravel your locks by separating your tresses with your fingers or a wide-tooth comb.
+Then, scrunch and set your look with a flexible hold hairspray.

 Start with clean, slightly damp hair and work with a light styling foam before trying one of these heatless curly hair methods.

 - Experiment!
-Different braids — one or two french braids, rope braids, dutch braids, and fishtails all help you achieve a slightly different pattern.
+Different braids — one or two French braids, rope braids, dutch braids, and fishtails — help you achieve a slightly different pattern.